-This is the final in a series of five articles that help you find ways to reduce your carbon footprint by looking at the main carbon culprits in the average American’s lifestyle.
+This is the final article in a five-part series that helps you find ways to reduce your carbon footprint by exploring the main carbon culprits in the average American’s lifestyle.

 Whatever deficiencies Maslow’s Hierarchy of Needs may have, few people would argue with the idea that food is a basic necessity that outweighs most others.
 It’s only natural for people to become defensive and feel threatened when something as fundamental as their food is criticized.
 But the acronym SAD to describe the standard American diet is more than just a convenient pun.
 What could be sadder than depending on a diet that threatens your continued existence?